rstacruz/remount/README.md

 ## Usage

-Given any React component, such as this:
+Let's start with any React component.
+Here's one:

 ```js
 const Greeter = ({ name }) => {